tsantalis/RefactoringMiner/README.md

 This API is inspired by the work of Lei Chen and Shinpei Hayashi, "Impact of Change Granularity in Refactoring Detection," Proceedings of the 30th IEEE/ACM International Conference on Program Comprehension, 565-569, 2022.

 `repo` can be either a JGit Repository object (i.e., locally cloned repository), or the Git URL of a repository (i.e., information fetched directly from GitHub).
+`startCommit` and `endCommit` are the SHA-1 of the start and end commits, respectively.

 To use the latter API, please provide a valid OAuth token in the `github-oauth.properties` file.
 You can generate an OAuth token in GitHub `Settings` -> `Developer settings` -> `Personal access tokens`.